//HEALTHCARE, DESIGN SYSTEM

 🪄REFLECTION

-Documentation is part of the design
+Documentation is part of design

 Creating clear docs and examples helped others understand how to use the system.
 I learned that explaining the “why” behind design choices is just as important as the design itself.